The Connection Between A Car Rental And A Credit Card

-In the USA auto renters are required to cover renters on liability for the state minimum.
+In the USA auto rentals are required to cover renters on liability for the state minimum.
 So you can rely on that for at least the minimum coverage (California and Texas do not have a state minimum).
 If you have an auto insurance policy then your policy will include insurance on rentals as well.
-If you do not own a car and have no auto insurance policy then you can either buy liability insurance from the rental company or you can purchase for a decent price borrows insurance from Geico (approx $50 a month).
+If you do not own a car and have no auto insurance policy then you can either buy liability insurance from the rental company or you can purchase for a decent price borrows insurance from Geico (approx. $50 a month).

 Make Sure You Are Covered